When and How to Escalate a Customer Service Issue

 Was their any updates to the program or system, if so what and when:

 Are their any errors?
 If so copy and paste them below and attach any relevant logs:

 What troubleshooting has been done, reference any knowledge base articles:

 What changes have you made to try and resolve the issue:

-Once a case is escalated, their is still a potential for issues such as a delay in the escalation team grabbing the case.
+Once the customer service issue is escalated, there is still a potential for issues such as a delay in the escalation team grabbing the case.
 To avoid this, the customer service agent who is doing the escalating should be keeping an eye on the case until it’s assigned.
 This avoids the potential of the case going into a black hole and also if it genuinely is taking too long to get to the escalation team.
 The agent should be communicating to the customer that they have not been forgotten.